CNMS Major Options

 It is never too early to start connecting the dots between undergraduate studies and a career.
 UMBC offers life-long career advising support for undergraduates and alumni through our Career Center.

 To get a sense of some careers that are available to students in these majors please review the WHAT CAN I DO WITH MY EDUCATION MAJOR? worksheet.
-Students pursuing these degrees may also want to review the respective BIOLOGY, CHEMISTRY, and PHYSICS career guides for additional career pathways and/or consult with the Natural Science Career Center Liaison — Adam Morris.
+Students pursuing these degrees may also want to review the respective BIOLOGY, CHEMISTRY, PHYSICS career guides for additional career pathways and/or consult with the Natural Science Career Center Liaison —Adam Morris.

 Other CNMS Major Options & Departments